katlasik/jurate/README.md

 ```

 ## Subclasses
-You can load configuraton using sealed traits.
 The result of loading sealed trait will be first subclass to load successfully.

 ```scala
 sealed trait MessagingConfig derives ConfigValue